apollographql/apollo-client/docs/source/development-testing/static-typing.md

 ### Options

-Typically, variables to the query will be computed from the props of the wrapper component.
-Wherever the component is used in your application, the caller would pass arguments that we want our type system to validate what the shape of these props could look like.
-Here is an example setting the type of props:
+Typically, our query's variables are computed from the props of it's wrapper component.
+Wherever our application uses our wrapper component we want to ensure that those passed-in arguments are correctly typed.

+Below is an example setting a type for a component's props:

 ```tsx
 import React from "react";